 Pathogenesis of Pediatric Serum Sickness

-Antitoxins, antivenoms, and ATG which are a group of heterologous serum proteins are recognized as the most common cause of serum sickness in children.
-Biologic agents such as humanized monoclonal antibodies, human monoclonal antibodies, streptokinase and the pneumococcal vaccine can also cause serum sickness in children.
+Antitoxins, antivenoms, and ATG which are a group of heterologous serum proteins, are recognized as the most common cause of serum sickness in children.
+Biologic agents, such as humanized monoclonal antibodies, human monoclonal antibodies, streptokinase and the pneumococcal vaccine, can also cause serum sickness in children.

 Antibiotics such as cephalosporins, ciprofloxacin, penicillins, sulfonamides, tetracyclines and metronidazole can cause serum sickness, especially in children.
 Carbamazepine and other antiepileptics might cause serum sickness in children.

-The exact pathogenesis of serum sickness is still poorly understood but recent studies have formed a basic understanding of the most likely mechanisms of the condition.
+The exact pathogenesis of serum sickness is still poorly understood, but recent studies have formed a basic understanding of the most likely mechanisms of the condition.
 After the administration of one of the possible causative proteins or drugs, the host tries to neutralize this antiserum by binding it with specific antibodies.
 Within one to two weeks, immunoglobulin M antibodies against the administered protein are usually formed.
 It is believed that the antigen load in the different antisera described above is slightly higher than our antibodies reserve.
-When this happens, cross-linking happens and the development of complex large immune complexes ensue.
-Our mononuclear phagocytes are usually capable of clearing these immune complexes, but when they exceed their ability serum sickness happens.
+When this happens, cross-linking happens and the development of complex large immune complexes ensues.
+Our mononuclear phagocytes are usually capable of clearing these immune complexes, but when they exceed their ability, serum sickness happens.

 The previously mentioned large immune complexes tend to aggregate and are deposited in various tissues.
-They can be deposited within the renal glomeruli causing acute kidney injury, within the skin causing typical skin rashes, or in the perivascular regions.
+They can be deposited within the renal glomeruli causing acute kidney injury within the skin causing typical skin rashes, or in the perivascular regions.
 When they are deposited within the perivascular regions, they can cause vasculitis.

-Other immune-mediated responses related to immunoglobulin E and the activation of mast cells and basophils have been also described in patients with serum sickness and can attribute to the systemic clinical picture of the syndrome.
+Other immune-mediated responses related to immunoglobulin E and the activation of mast cells and basophils have also been described in patients with serum sickness and can attribute to the systemic clinical picture of the syndrome.

 Clinical Features of Pediatric Serum Sickness

 Because of the nature of the pathology in serum sickness, it is understandable that the symptoms of the condition would not occur before one to two weeks after the administration of the triggering agent.
-This can be explained by the need for the immunoglobulin M antibodies to form and for a significant number of large immune complexes to form and start depositing in different tissues and cause significant damage.
+This can be explained by the need for the immunoglobulin M antibodies to form, and for a significant number of large immune complexes to form and start depositing in different tissues and cause significant damage.

 Patients usually present with fever, malaise, and headaches.
 If the condition is not recognized yet, patients can go on to develop a skin rash, joint pain, peripheral and facial edema, abdominal pain and proteinuria or hematuria.

 The rash is typically pruritic and usually starts from the site of the injection of the antisera involved.
-Urticaria, erythema, petechiae and purpura can be all seen in patients with serum sickness.
+Urticaria, erythema, petechiae and purpura can all be seen in patients with serum sickness.